Actors

 Joshua Barnett

-In this play, this 60 year old, short thin character with an English accent works for Henry’s father, who in fact had a successful pencil shoppe.
+In this play, this character works for Henry’s father, who in fact had a successful pencil shoppe.
 Joshua is a jack-of-all-trades handyman.
 He loves Henry, knows him well and believes in him.
 Although comparatively uneducated, Joshua is a simple but wise man of great common sense.
 He is funny but without ever trying to joke around.
 His sincerity toward Henry is laced with a somewhat British respect for royalty.

 Rachel Stuers

-She is a young woman about 22 years old.
-Beautiful, articulate and a feminist by nature in a society run by men.
+She is a young woman , beautiful, articulate and a feminist by nature in a society run by men.
 Her tone has a hint of challenge, not rebellion.
 There is an air of attraction between Rachel and Henry.
 They notice each other but respect the loftiness of the walls between them.
-She is submissive to her job but doesn’t nessessarily acknowlage she is in a “place” as men would want her to be.
+She is submissive to her job but doesn’t feel she is in a “place” as men commonly want her to be.